Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Just because you are happy it does not mean that the day is perfect but that you have looked beyond its imperfections."
+> "Move out of your comfort zone.
+You can only grow if you are willing to feel awkward and uncomfortable when you try something new."
-> — **Bob Marley**
+> — **Brian Tracy**

 ---